numerica-ideas/community/java/maven-for-beginners/README.md

 mvn compile
 ```

-Notice a new directory was created called `/target`.
+Did you notice a new directory was created called `/target`? it's the default folder in which Maven stores compiled files.

 ![project structure after compilation](./images/4_compiled_project.png)